ibalampanis/ai-ethics/guide.md

 2. Smith, A. (2019).
 "Privacy Challenges in AI Applications." *AI Today*, 5(2), 112-125.
 3. Green, L. (2021).
 "Addressing Job Displacement in the Age of AI." *Workplace Futures*, 17(1), 78-91.
 4. Maria Luciana Axente and Ilana Golbin(2022).
 "Ten principles for ethical AI"
+5. Spair, R. (2023).
+"The Ethics of AI Surveillance: Balancing Security and Privacy".
+6. Pallardy, C (2023).
+"The proliferation of artificial intelligence comes with big questions about data privacy and risk". *Information Week*.